Lenonkoech/AuctionManagementDB/README.md

 - `amount`: Amount of the payment.
 - `status`: Status of the payment (pending, completed, refunded).
 - `created_at`: Timestamp of payment processing.
+- `paymId`: Reference to the payment method used by user.

 #### Ratings Table